Innoactive/Creator-Examples/README.md

 Start with [this page](http://developers.innoactive.de/documentation/creator/latest/articles/getting-started/index.html) and then proceed with our [developer's guide](http://developers.innoactive.de/documentation/creator/latest/articles/developer/index.html).
 This way you will get familiar with our tool and will know how to configure and extend it.

+An overview of the example courses provided can be found [here](http://developers.innoactive.de/documentation/creator/v2.0.0/articles/innoactive-creator/examples.html/).

 ## Contributing

 See our [contributor's guide](.github/CONTRIBUTING.md).